asdf-format/asdf/docs/asdf/features.rst

 There are several different versions to keep in mind when discussing ASDF:

-* Software package version
+* The software package version
-* ASDF standard version
+* The ASDF Standard version
-* ASDF file format version
+* The ASDF file format version
 * Individual tag and schema versions

+Each ASDF file contains information about the various versions that were used to create the file.
+The most important of these are the ASDF Standard version and the ASDF file format version.
+A particular version of the ASDF software package will explicitly provide support for a specific combination of these versions.

+Tag and schema versions are also important for serializing and deserializing data types that are stored in ASDF files.
 A detailed discussion of tag and schema versions from a user perspective can be found in :ref:`custom_type_versions`.

-ASDF is designed to serve as an archival format.

-Mention the use of the ``version`` argument in the constructor and the ``write_to`` function.
+Since ASDF is designed to serve as an archival format, the software attempts to provide backwards compatibility when reading older versions of the ASDF Standard and ASDF file format.
+However, since deserializing ASDF types sometimes requires other software packages, backwards compatibility is often contingent on the available versions of such software packages.

+In general, forward compatibility with newer versions of the ASDF Standard and ASDF file format is not supported by the software.
+However, if newer tag and schema versions are detected, the software will attempt to process them.

+When creating new ASDF files, it is possible to control the version of the file format that is used.
+This can be specified by passing the `version` argument to either the `AsdfFile` constructor when the file object is created, or to the `AsdfFile.write_to` method when it is written.
+By default, the latest version of the file format will be used.
+Note that this option has no effect on the versions of tag types from custom extensions.

 External References
 ===================